PrincetonUniversity/installing_python_packages/README.md

    $ pip install scitools
    ```

    Note that `--user` is omitted when using pip within a conda environment.
+See the bullet points at the bottom of [this page](https://www.anaconda.com/using-pip-in-a-conda-environment/) for tips on using this approach.

 8. How do I install a Python package in a custom location using pip or conda?